yggdrasil-network/public-peers/other/tor.md

 # Tor hidden service peers

+Add connection strings from the below list to the `Peers: []` section of your Yggdrasil configuration file to peer with these nodes.

-Note that the following assumes tor is running locally and listening on the default `localhost:9050`.
+Note that the following assumes Tor is running locally and listening on the default `localhost:9050`.

 * HS2 (TCP-only, Hidden Service, v2), operated by [Jeff](https://i2p.rocks/contact.txt)
   * `socks://localhost:9050/syr3orvfo5nxmao3.onion:40329`